 ANTIQUES AND INDEPENDENT shops

 Walk up the High St. as far as Lewes Castle and then cross over to browse the many bookshops, jewelers and independent stores like The Laurels, with modern home decor and accessories.
 Why not criss cross High Street up and down so you don’t miss a thing.
-Just below the Station St. intersection, you’ll find HA Baker, a classic chemist shop stocking everything from photography supplies to nail polish.
+Just below the Station St. intersection, you’ll find HA Baker, a classic chemist shop stocking drugstore essentials to nail polish.

 At the “bottom” of Cliffe High St past Bill’s is where you’ll find The Cliffe Antiques Centre on the left.
-One your way you’ll see multiple antique and independent shops.
+Along the way you’ll see multiple antique and independent shops.
 Harvey’s Brewery and Percys Fishing Tackle may tempt your other half to browse too.

 Just opposite Lewes Flea Market is The Needlemakers, an historic building now housing multiple boutiques and a cafe.

 Southover Grange Gardens is a carefully restored walled garden that’s a green oasis of calm and beauty just minutes from the station.
 Within the walls lie the Grange, built in 1572 as a family home and the Winterbourne stream which cuts through in a channel.
 Now owned by the town, the gardens are free to use.
 If you have time to spare before catching a train or just want to chill out after shopping, the Gardens are a peaceful haven of tranquility.